randalloveson/catio/README.md

 ...

-3. Use spools of steel ties to create "X" pattens across the four vertical sides of both tiers.
+3. Use spools of steel strap to create "X" pattens across the four vertical sides of both tiers.
 Due to the lack of a deep foundation on the far side of the structure, the diagonal ties on the left and right sides are especially important.
 The structure may want to sag on the far side over